 Prohibitionists claim cannabis leads to destructive drug use.
 Ironically, science indicates the opposite effect.
 There is no definitive research that shows using cannabis will cause someone to use heroin or cocaine.
 In fact, cannabis can help treat drug abuse.
 A study published in the Drug and Alcohol Review revealed 80% of medical cannabis patients reported they preferred cannabis to prescription pain pills.
 Given that between 26.4 million and 36 million people worldwide abuse opiates, this is astonishing.
 Cannabis, unlike opiates, does not produce harsh side effects nor is it addictive.
-It also poses zero risk of a fatal overdose.
+It also poses zero risks of a fatal overdose.

 Chronic pain is why many people turn to opiates in the first place.
 Cannabis provides pain relief naturally.
 In addition, cannabis also happens to be effective for treating insomnia, depression, nausea, muscle aches, and diarrhea – all ailments associated with prescription pill withdrawals.
 Instead of causing people to use harder drugs, cannabis helps them stop.

 Did you know cannabinoids stimulate new brain cell growth?
 This process is referred to as neurogenesis.
 It helps explains why cannabis is so helpful for treating mood-related disorders such as depression.
 A 2004 study revealed high doses of cannabis promotes the growth of new brain cells.
 During the study, mice were administered high doses of cannabinoids.
 The findings demonstrated that cannabinoids caused neurons to regenerate within the hippocampus region of the brain.
 This is significant because the hippocampus is associated with two vital processes –memory and learning.